 Recently, Gartner, Inc. recognized VMware as a leader in its inaugural Magic Quadrant for Hyper-converged Infrastructure based on its ability to execute and completeness of vision.
-The research firm revised its model to place greater emphasis on the underlying software that powers HCI solutions, a trend that is animating today’s market.
+The research firm revised its model to place greater emphasis on the underlying software that powers hyper-converged infrastructure solutions, a trend that is animating today’s market.

 Software Defines the HCI Market

-While HCI solutions always include both software and hardware, innovation in software increasingly defines the market.
+While hyper-converged infrastructure solutions always include both software and hardware, innovation in software increasingly defines the market.
 VMware vSAN is the leading HCI software product and is delivered both as an engineered appliance, namely the Dell EMC VxRail and VxRack products, and as software certified with an open ecosystem of server platforms, called vSAN ReadyNodes.
 Most recently, vSAN software has also been offered in the public cloud as HCI-as-a-service, called the VMware Cloud for AWS.

 “Success with the HCI software-model requires a vibrant partner ecosystem, which is core to VMware’s DNA,” says Lee Caswell, vice president of VMware’s product, storage and availability business unit.
 “Every week, our team certifies new server platforms that have been jointly tested with our partners for compatibility and we believe this partner-centric approach sets us apart from other HCI software companies.“